chrismerkord/mncose20-rlab/bluestem-assignment.md

 For this assignment, you can use the code you just created to analyze **beak length** as a starting point.

 Create a new R script, save it as `plant_height.R`.
 Then go to the [Beak Length Script](beak-length-script.html), copy the code, and paste it into your new plant height script.

+## Look at the blustem data

+In your new script, adjust the code so that it reads the bluestem_data.xlsx instead of finches_data.xlsx.
+Also be sure to change the name you give the data after your read it in.

+Run the code and note the data object which appeared in your Environment tab.
+Click on the blue table icon to the right of the object name to open the data viewer window.

+Each row in the dataset represents an individual plant.

+The variables in the dataset are:

+- **location** ("lowland" vs. "upland")
+- **plant_height** (plant height measured in cm)
+- **rame_length** (rame length measured in mm)

 ## Modify script